Skip to main content

 It is possible to resolve merge conflicts by editing the raw merge information, including removing the chevrons and dividers.
 However, most development environments, including the one you are using, provide special tools to help with the resolution of merge conflicts.

 The basic merge tool in your development environment provides four options to assist with resolving merge conflicts.
-These options appear in the editor just above the merge conflict information as shown in Figure 5.5.2.
+These options appear in the editor just above the merge conflict information as shown in FigureΒ 5.5.2.

-Image illustrating the basic merge tool options of "Accept Current Change", "Accept Incoming Change", "Accept Both Changes", "Compare Changes".
+The basic merge tool header shows "<<<<<<<< HEAD (Current Change)" with the clickable options "Accept Current Change", "Accept Incoming Change", "Accept Both Changes", "Compare Changes" above the header.

 Figure 5.5.2.
 The basic merge tool options.